nuriel77/iri-playbook/docs/maintenance.rst

 =======================

 IOTA Prometheus Monitoring is used by Grafana which are the awesome graphs about the full node.

+You can update the monitoring using the ``iric`` tool: :ref:`iric`, or update manually using the following instructions:

 A new feature has been added to read extra metrics from IRI using ZeroMQ.
 ZMQ has to be enabled in IRI first **if you haven't done it already**::